ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Since IP proxying endpoints often forward IP packets onwards to other network interfaces, they need to handle errors in the forwarding process.
-For example, forwarding can fail if the endpoint doesn't have a route for the destination address, or if it is configured to reject a destination prefix by policy, or if the MTU of the outgoing link is lower than the size of the packet to be forwarded.
+For example, forwarding can fail if the endpoint does not have a route for the destination address, or if it is configured to reject a destination prefix by policy, or if the MTU of the outgoing link is lower than the size of the packet to be forwarded.
 In such scenarios, IP proxying endpoints SHOULD use ICMP